wp-plugins/multiple-ajax-calendar/readme.txt

 * Allows navigating through months without reloading the page.
 * Allows Multiple Instances of the calendar
-* Displays the posts of each day on a tooltip
+* Displays the posts of each day on a tooltip with their thumbnail
+* Add to posts and pages with a shortcode

 == Installation ==